Liam Watts: Hull Kingston Rovers

-Gateshead Thunder
+Gateshead Thunder (loan)

 In 2009 he spent time on loan from Hull KR at Gateshead Thunder in League 1.

 Hull FC

 Watts requested to be released from his contract with Hull Kingston Rovers in June 2012, and joined Hull F.C. on a three-and-a-half-year contract.
 Hull coach Peter Gentle said: "Liam is certainly a promising player for the future and we are looking forward to helping him realise his potential".
 He signed a new three-year contract in July 2014, and a further two-year contract in March 2017.

 He won the Challenge Cup with Hull in 2016 and 2017 at Wembley Stadium.

-Doncaster
+Doncaster (loan)

 He spent time on loan from Hull, playing for Doncaster in 2014.

 Castleford Tigers

 Watts signed for Castleford Tigers on a three-year deal in March 2018.
 Hull had agreed a fee with Championship side Toronto Wolfpack, but Castleford's "last-minute significant offer" saw him return to Wheldon Road.
 He made 23 appearances in his first year.

 Watts had an outstanding personal season in 2019, playing in all but 2 of Castleford's games and earning a place in the Super League Dream Team.
 At the club's end of season awards, he was named Player of the Year and Players' Player of the Year, and won the inaugural Immortals Award voted for by Castleford legends.
 He was also named as the Castleford Tigers Supporters Club player of the year.

-He signed a three-year extension until the end of the 2023 season in July 2019.
+In July 2019, he signed a three-year extension until the end of the 2023 season.

-On 17 July 2021, he played for Castleford in their 2021 Challenge Cup Final loss against St. Helens.
+On 17 July 2021, he played for Castleford in their 2021 Challenge Cup final loss against St Helens.

+Watts played 20 games for Castleford in the 2023 season as the club finished 11th on the table and narrowly avoided relegation.

+In the opening match of the 2024 season, Watts was controversially sent off for a high tackle on Wigan's Tyler Dupree, under new laws introduced to Super League.

+On 27 February 2025, Castleford announced that Watts had left the club by mutual agreement.